 Welcome to Solar: Aftermath

 Aftermath is a new live action role play (larp) game and is part of the Southern Organization of Live Action Reenactments.
 Located in Hattiesburg, MS, we hold monthly events that last for an entire weekend.
 View our Schedule to see when the next event is.
+Prices are $40 for a full event and $20 for a half event.
 First time players will receive their first event for free.

 Latest Chronicle Update